“Best Legal Solutions for your Business”

 Before filing a trademark application in Thailand, it is highly recommended to conduct a trademark search to ensure that there isn’t any trademark application in Thailand identical or similar to the intended mark, and also to ensure that the mark in question is registrable and not prohibited under Thai law.

-Smart Legal Solutions provides clear search reports about the real possibilities of registering successfully a trademark in Thailand.
+Smart Legal Solutions provides clear search reports conducted at the Thai Department of Intellectual Property (DIP) about the real possibilities of registering successfully a trademark in Thailand.

 Our search reports include a legal explanation about the fulfilment or not of the legal requirements regarding the registrability of a mark in accordance with the Thai law, and a list of similar marks that could be a hindrance the registration, along with our expert opinion about how they may affect to the registration process of the intended mark.